HiSPARC/firmware/doc/messages.rst

 -----------------------

 As said before: Each channel has two hardware comparators on the analog input.
-The input signal is compared with two threshold levels: -5 V and -10 V. If the input signal exceeds one of the levels, the GPS time is latched and the time the signal stays larger than the level is counted in 5 ns steps.
+The input signal is compared with two threshold levels (defaults are -5 V and -10 V).
+If the input signal exceeds one of the levels, the GPS time is latched and the time the signal stays larger than the level is counted in 5 ns steps.
 If one or more comparators detect a input signal larger then their level, a message is generated.

 Comparator data structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 ====== ========== ========== ======= ======= ================== ===
-Header Identifier Comparator GPS     CTP     Comparator Counter End
+Header Identifier Comparator GPS     CTP     Comparator counter End
-                  Identifier time            Signal over
+                  identifier time            signal over
                              stamp           threshold time
 ====== ========== ========== ======= ======= ================== ===
 99     A2         1 byte     7 bytes 4 bytes 4 bytes            66
 ====== ========== ========== ======= ======= ================== ===

-Comparator Identifier
+Comparator identifier
 ^^^^^^^^^^^^^^^^^^^^^

 ===================== =====================
-Comparator Identifier Comparator
+Comparator identifier Comparator
 ===================== =====================
-0000 0001             -5 V level Channel 1
+0000 0001             -5 V level channel 1
-0000 0010             -10 V level Channel 1
+0000 0010             -10 V level channel 1
-0000 0100             -5 V level Channel 2
+0000 0100             -5 V level channel 2
-0000 1000             -10 V level Channel 2
+0000 1000             -10 V level channel 2
 ===================== =====================